kyukee/dwm-config/README.md

       $EDITOR file
     rm *.rej

-- Method 3: look at the error lines, patch them in a text editor, them patch the rest normally
+- Method 3: the boring but safe way

+    look at the error lines, patch them in a text editor, them patch the rest normally

 - Other patch error information:
   - If you have whitespace errors, you can reset the branch, remove the whitespace and try again

-        git reset --hard forked/master
+        git reset --hard original/master
         sed -i 's/[[:space:]]*$//' patches/patch.diff
         git apply --3way patches/patch.diff